zidizei/debug-php/README.md

 difference between the execution of the current debug message and the previous one.

-Additionally, each profile duration is measured an displayed once it has been closed.
+Additionally, each profile duration is measured and displayed once it has been closed.